aurelia/dependency-injection/doc/article/en-US/dependency-injection-basics.md

 * `singleton(overrideChild?:boolean)` - Normally, types are auto-registered as singletons in the root container.
 So, why do we provide this decorator?
 This decorator allows you to specy `true` as an argument to indicate that the singleton should be registered not in the root container, but in the immediate container to which the initial request was issued.
 * `registration(registration: Registration)` - In addition to the built-in singleton and transient registrations, you can create your own and associate it with a class.
 We'll discuss this in more detail in the DI customization article.

-> Warn: Registration Decorator Usage
+> Warning: Registration Decorator Usage
 > At present, the Decorators spec allows for decorators to use parens or not depending on whether or not the decorator requires arguments.
 This means that decorator invocation is dependent on how the decorator was implemented internally, which can be confusing from time to time.
 As a result of the way that the registration decorators are implemented, you *must* use them with parens.

 ## [Resolvers](aurelia-doc://section/6/version/1.0.0)